 Expand your understanding of ethical issues in NBM, and learn narrative strategies to promote equity in healthcare, and narrative approaches to inquiry.
 Topics may include: narrative bioethics, narrative advocacy, and narrative in qualitative research.

 Learners can focus on one area or mix and match to create their own learning path by exploring topics of interest or those most relevant to their practice.
-Upon completion of a total of 40 credit hours (in addition to the Foundational Certificate), learners are eligible to apply for the advanced certificate which will recognize their achievement in Narrative-Based Medicine.
+Upon completion of a total of 40 hours of electives and 20 hours of independent study work (in addition to successful completion of the Foundational Certificate), learners are eligible to receive the Advanced Certificate, which will recognize their achievement in Narrative-Based Medicine.

 Note: NBM workshops, short programs, special sessions and activities may be taken as stand-alone offerings.
 Learners interested in applying these offerings to an Advanced Certificate must complete the Foundational Certificate in Narrative-Based Medicine in addition to meeting the requirements for the Advanced Certificate.